 This pan fried feta with roasted grapes is a tasty entertaining idea and easy too!
 Grapes are roasted in balsamic vinegar until soft and then served with pan fried feta and bread.
-The sweetness of the grapes offsets the saltiness of the halloumi (and tip: you can do this with other cheeses too!).
+The sweetness of the grapes offsets the saltiness of the feta (and tip: you can do this with other cheeses too!).

 I just came back from a trip to San Francisco and LA.
 I really enjoyed visiting California and especially eating there because the food is so similar to what I like to eat and there are definite synergies with Sydney food (an American woman I once met described Australian food as "Californian").
 I ate something like feta and grapes and couldn't wait to come home to make something similar.
+There's nothing quite like fried cheese dishes like saganaki.

 As much as I love to travel, a certain member of the family missed me while I was away (and that's not Mr NQN although I'm hoping he did ;) ).
 Little Teddy started acting up on the second day I was away.
 During previous trips he would pee on the kitchen floor so we bought a baby gate to keep him out of the kitchen.